dnlopez/PyGamebase/converter/readme.md

 This step is written directly into the converter application and there is no seperate command-line script for it at this time.

-# Next
+# Next steps

-Start the frontend
+See the [frontend's readme](../frontend/readme.md) and proceed to launch the frontend with your adapter file.